-Now that you have educated yourself far beyond what any local "expert" will have taught you about clay bars, help me spread the word and pay this page forward by posting to your favorite blog, forum, or social media pages.
+Now that you have educated yourself far beyond what any local "expert" will have taught you about clay bars as well as the benefits of shopping for a clay bar kit versus just a separate clay bar.
+Help me spread the word and pay this page forward by posting to your favorite blog, forum, or social media page.

 Thank you in advance,